isomerpages/ura-mbsc2020/_events/2-celebrate-in-the-city.md

       <font color="orangered"><br>15 November 2019 - 26 December 2019</font>
       <font color="orangered"><br> Marina Bay Precinct </font>
       <br>
+      <br>ChariTrees 15 November 2019 - 26 December 2019 Marina Bay Precinct

+Marina Bay comes aglow with over 150 specially-designed physical and digital Christmas trees in celebration of community heroes at ChariTrees 2019.

+Be dazzeld by Luminous, Art and Traditional ChristmasTrees as well as Augmented Reality Christmas Trees of different themes.
+Learn the stories of our community heroes and help grant a wish at the Wishing Trees.

-      <br>ChariTrees 2019 is organised by not-for-profit arts organisation and charity, The RICE Company Limited.
-ChariTrees celebrates Singapore’s community heroes and is also a fundraiser for The Business Times Budding Artists Fund and several other charities.
+ChariTrees 2019 is organised by The RICE Company Ltd and is a fundraiser for The Business Times Budding Artists Fund.
       <br>
       <font color="orangered"><b><br><a href="https://www.therice.sg">Find out more</a></b></font>
       <br>